-Now, following an argument similar to the one given in \ci{Baiti-Jenssen-1998}, we reach the following conclusions.
-Note that initially $\mathcal{Q}(0)$ is bounded and $Q$ decreases thereafter for each case.
-Moreover, in the case where the interaction potential between the incoming waves or the change of the angle of the boundary is larger than $\omega_{\vartheta}$, $Q$ decreases by at least $\nu \omega_{\vartheta}$ in these interactions, as implied by the bounds given in \eqref{3.5}.
-Following the wave-front tracking method in our problem, new physical waves can be only produced by such interactions.
-Furthermore, when the weak wave $\alpha$ of 1-family collides with the wall boundary, we solve the lateral Riemann problem and have shown earlier that, after this interaction, there is only a reflected wave of 4-family with the reflection coefficient $1$.
-Hence, before and after this interaction, the number of the waves keeps the same, and this implies that the number of the waves is finite.
-Finally, because non-physical waves are generated only when physical waves collide, we can also conclude that the number of non-physical wave fronts are finite; and, provided that two waves can only collide once, the number of interactions is also finite.
-Consequently, it follows that the approximate solutions $U^{\vartheta}(x, \cdot)$ are defined for all times $x > 0$.
-The similar argument allows us to conclude that the total strength of all non-physical wave fronts at any $x$ is of order $\mathcal{O}(1)(\delta_{\vartheta}+\omega_{\vartheta})$.
-This completes the proof Lemma 3.2.
-Following the line of arguments given in \ci{Baiti-Jenssen-1998,Bressan-1992} for the wave-front tracking algorithm and Lemma 3.1 above, we finish this section with the following theorem for the global existence of entropy solutions to the initial-boundary value problem \eqref{1.1} and \eqref{1.8}--\eqref{1.9}. $\textbf{Theorem 3.1.}$ \emph{Suppose that ${\rm TV}(\widetilde{U_0}(\cdot))+{\rm TV}(g^{\prime}(\cdot))$ is small enough.
-Then, for the initial-boundary value problem \eqref{1.1} and \eqref{1.8}--\eqref{1.9}, there exists a global weak solution in {\rm BV} satisfying the {\it steady Clausius entropy} inequality \eqref{1.10}.}
+Now, following an argument similar to the one given in \ci{Baiti-Jenssen-1998}, we reach the following conclusions: Note that initially $\mathcal{Q}(0)$ is bounded and $\mathcal{Q}$ decreases thereafter for each case.
+Moreover, in the case where the interaction potential between the incoming waves or the change of angle of the boundary is larger than $\omega_{\vartheta}$, $\mathcal{Q}$ decreases by at least $\nu \omega_{\vartheta}$ in these interactions, as implied by the bounds given in \eqref{3.5}.
+Following the wave-front tracking method in our problem, new physical waves can only be produced by such interactions.
+Furthermore, when the weak wave $\alpha$ of $1$-family collides with the wall boundary, we have solved the lateral Riemann problem and shown that, after this interaction, there is only a reflected wave of $4$-family with the reflection coefficient $1$.
+Thus, before and after this interaction, the number of the waves stays the same, which implies that the number of the waves is finite.
+Finally, because the non-physical waves are generated only when the physical waves collide, we can also conclude that the number of non-physical wave fronts is finite; if two waves can only collide once, the number of interactions is also finite.
+Consequently, it follows that the approximate solutions $U^{\vartheta}(x, \cdot)$ are defined for all $x > 0$.
+The similar argument allows us to conclude that the total strength of all the non-physical wave fronts at any $x$ is of order $\mathcal{O}(1)(\delta_{\vartheta}+\omega_{\vartheta})$.
+This completes the proof.
+Following the line of arguments as in \ci{Baiti-Jenssen-1998,Bressan-1992} for the wave-front tracking algorithm and Lemma 3.1 above, we conclude this section with the following theorem for the global existence of entropy solutions of the initial-boundary value problem \eqref{2.1}--\eqref{1.8}. $\textbf{Theorem 3.1.}$ \emph{Suppose that ${\rm TV}(\widetilde{U_0}(\cdot))+{\rm TV}(g^{\prime}(\cdot))$ is suitably small.
+Then, for the initial-boundary value problem \eqref{2.1}--\eqref{1.8}, there exists a global entropy solution in {\rm BV} satisfying the {\it steady Clausius entropy} inequality \eqref{1.10}.}

-\section{{The Lyapunov Functional for the ${\bf L}^1$--Distance between Two Solutions}}
+\section{{The Lyapunov Functional for the ${L}^1$--Distance between Two Solutions}}